robzwolf/game-of-life/Documents/Project Plan.md

 ## Research Question
-_To what extent is it better to have web browsers simulate Conway's Game of Life client-side, or should it be computed server side?_
+_To what extent is it better to have web browsers simulate Conway's Game of Life client-side versus having it be computed server-side?_

-Thoughts – could this be modified to better reflect implementations of different types, e.g. only rendering differences in the browser, only telling the client's browser about the changes, etc?
+Thoughts – could this research question be modified to better reflect implementations of different types, e.g. only rendering differences in the browser, only telling the client's browser about the changes, etc?

 ## Deliverables
 ### Basic